 - Substantially assisted another person in accomplishing a negligent action, and his or her own conduct, when considered separately also constituted a breach of duty to a third party.

 Now that the case is moving forward, it remains to be seen whether a jury will decide that the defendant knew or had reason to know that the recipient was driving.
 A court that determined that this requirement was satisfied, however, could find the defendant liable for acting in concert with the negligent driver.

 Schedule a Consultation With an Experienced Philadelphia Personal Injury Attorney Today

 The Gallatin opinion was issued by a trial court, which means that it is not yet binding law and will only become so if a Superior Court affirms it.
 However, the case could still have important repercussions for who can be held liable for a distracted driving accident.
-Please call The Law Offices of Michael T. Van Der Veen at 215-515-6892 today to speak with an experienced Philadelphia personal injury attorney who can explain your legal options.
+Please call van der Veen, Hartshorn, and Levin at 215-515-6892 today to speak with an experienced Philadelphia personal injury attorney who can explain your legal options.